 How do I get ready for an abdominal ultrasound?

 Your healthcare provider will explain the test to you and you can ask questions.

 You may be asked to sign a consent form that gives your permission to do the test.
 Read the form carefully.
-Before you sign, ask questions if anything is not clear.
+Before you sign, ask questions if anything isn't clear.

 Any preparation before the test, such as fasting (not eating) or sedation (using medicines to make you sleepy), will be determined by the specific area to be examined.
 Your healthcare provider will give you instructions if needed.

-The gel placed on the skin during the test does not stain clothing.
+The gel placed on the skin during the test doesn't stain clothing.
 But the gel may not be fully removed from your skin afterward.
 So you may want to wear older clothing.

 What happens during an abdominal ultrasound?